-Tom Hogan

-Because of his intimate relation with Byrne and Fitzgerald, they

-will make a very viable team."

-Defining some of the services of the HPC, Hogan explained, "We run the United Way campaign, the Blood and Cancer drives, An Tostal and Mardi Gras.
-This coming year, we intend to have much more involvement in the day-to-day work with the Mardi Gras Committee."With the new Chairmanelected, the HPC took on another new image as the newly elected presidents along with the re-elected presidents were present.

-Also on the agenda, Sr. John Miriam.
-Assistant provost, discussed the lighting problems on campus and the probable solutions to them.
-Miriam explained that installation of lights in the leficient areas should begin this summer.
+Because of his intimate relation with Byrne and Fitzgerald, they will make a very viable team."
+Defining some of the services of the HPC, Hogan explained, "We run the United Way campaign, the Blood and Cancer drives, An Treated and Mardi Gras.
+This Tostal and Mardi Gras. coming year, we intend to have much more involvement in the day-to-day work with the Mardi Gras Committee."With the new Chairmanelected, the HPC took on another new image as the newly elected presidents along with the re-elected presidents were present Also on the agenda, Sr. John Assistant Miriam, discussed the lighting problems on campus and the probable solutions to them.
+Miriam explained that installation of lights in the deficient areas should begin this summer.
+1974 - 1975 FOOTBALL BASKETBAL POSTERS for sale by THE OBSERVER See the display in the Huddle & the Observer office

-FOOTBALL

-BASKETBALL

-POSTERS

-for sale by THE OBSERVER

-See the display in the Huddle

-& the Observer office